dushoff/makestuff/texj.md

 On subsequent attempts, filename.pdf is never considered up to date.
 This is because the main Makefile can't easily know about all of the calculated dependencies.
 But if dependencies are up to date, and the pdf is newer than the .aux, make won't actually do anything, just some checking.

-To see what kind of pdf is being made, you can just examine a side-effect filename.pdf, but the make-y way to do it is to make and visualize `filename.force.pdf`.
+If you want to run through errors, if possible, the recommended target is `filename.force.pdf`.

 To put an output pdf in a real pipeline, it is recommended to use `filename.complete.pdf` – this will repeat the main make step until it thinks all of the references are up to date.

 If there are input or include dependencies, texj will automatically make required files, but does not automatically look at their dependencies.
 This is because of a chicken-and-egg problem.

-The recommended practice is to include a line in your Makefile that make can trace along and try to get all of your dependencies:
+The recommended practice is to manually include a line in your Makefile that make can trace along and try to get all of your dependencies:
 `outer.texdeps.mk: inner.texdeps.mk`.
-This is meant to work recursively.
+This is meant to work recursively, but has been problematic.

 2025 Nov 24 (Mon): Not currently working well; there is a question I guess about whether .texdeps.mk should be real or PHONY file.
 PHONY I guess annoyed me by looping, but real makes it harder to flag changes in dependencies called from dependencies.